minhanhto09/dukeaihackathon24/README.md

 ![Alt text for the image](images/icon.png)

-PeakPlanner is a smart scheduling solution that uses advanced language model (LLM) capabilities to create an optimized work and study plan tailored to your health and productivity rhythms.
-By analyzing personal metrics such as sleep quality, energy levels, menstrual cycles, and productivity patterns, PeakPlanner schedules your most critical tasks during times when you’re naturally at your best.
-This approach eliminates the need for manual planning while ensuring high-priority deadlines are met without sacrificing your well-being.
+PeakPlanner is a smart scheduling tool that helps you plan work and study tasks around your health and productivity.
+By analyzing data like your sleep, energy levels, menstrual cycles, and productivity patterns, PeakPlanner automatically schedules your important tasks at times when you’re at your best.
+This way, you don’t need to plan your week manually, but you’ll still meet your high-priority deadlines without sacrificing well-being.

-Designed for convenience, PeakPlanner takes the work out of planning.
-Rather than manually adding tasks or adjusting time blocks to juggle multiple deadlines, the LLM model intelligently organizes your schedule with minimal effort on your part.
-Simply input your deadlines, and PeakPlanner takes care of the rest—dynamically adapting to prioritize rest on low-energy days and reserving your most productive hours for important tasks.
-With PeakPlanner, you can effortlessly stay on top of your priorities, enjoying a balanced, productive lifestyle without the hassle of manual planning.
+With PeakPlanner, managing your schedule is effortless.
+Instead of manually adding tasks or adjusting time blocks to handle multiple deadlines, PeakPlanner organizes everything for you.
+Just enter your deadlines, and PeakPlanner takes care of the rest—it even prioritizes rest on low-energy days and assigns your most productive times for key tasks.
+Enjoy staying on top of your priorities with a balanced, productive routine, without the hassle of manual planning.

 ## Key Features